Poultry in Sustainable Food Systems

 In developing countries, people need safe, healthy proteins, and poultry meat is a dense, highly-digestible protein.
 In the U.S., where protein and meat are abundant, many people are interested in poultry as a lean meat.

 As human populations grow, many people live in cities, and consumers may not know a lot about agriculture.
-In the U.S., consolidation in agriculture has led to bigger farms, although with fewer farmers.
+In the U.S., consolidation in agriculture has led to bigger farms.
+However, there are fewer farmers.

 Most consumers are interested in taste, price, health, and availability, but a growing number are also interested in sustainability issues that reflect their personal values, such as animal welfare and care for the environment.
-Many consumers would like to understand about how their food is produced and interact in their food system and with the people who produce food.
+Many consumers would like to understand about how their food is produced, buy food in line with their values, and interact with the people who produce food.

 Consumers, companies, and other stakeholders share many values about food.
 Transparency in production and communication helps to make values clear and to increase trust.
-It is important to share information with people and, in fact, co-create knowledge as we make decisions together about food.
-Creating and sharing knowledge can be empowering.
+It is important to share information with people as we make decisions together about food.

 Another key way to bring producers, consumers, and others together are local and regional food systems; this can also develop relationships around food.
-Many consumers would like to know their farmers and build grassroots community.
-Community-based agriculture helps people work towards common goals and increase resilience.
+Many consumers would like to know their farmers and build community at a grassroots level.
+Community-based agriculture helps people work towards common goals and increase resilience in the face of challenges.
 Meaningful consumption and strong relationships can be empowering.

 Sustainable food systems are aligned with the needs of communities and their populations.
 Ex.
 In cities, where human populations are dense, large-scale intensive production systems may be needed to feed people.
 In rural areas, more extensive systems can be used.

-Awareness of sustainability issues can lead to changes in consumer purchasing behavior.
+Awareness of sustainability issues can lead to changes in consumer purchasing behavior and even their beliefs.
 It can add value, because many consumers are willing to pay more for products that are produced according to their values.
-But more importantly, it can lead to changes in poultry production, improvements for the environment and animal welfare.
-Collective action can help us move towards equity, food security, and social justice in food systems.
+But more importantly, it can lead to changes in poultry production, improvements for the environment, animal welfare, and food security.

 According to a 2022 survey of consumers by the International Food Information Council (IFIC), 39% of U.S. adults say environmental sustainability impacts their decisions to buy certain foods.
 This is an increase from 27% in 2019.
 Many consumers are also interested in social issues.
 45% said knowing that the workers who produce, distribute or serve the food are treated in a fair and equitable way is important in their decision to purchase a food.
 (Keefe, L.M.
 2022).